-Letter from Seward to Arthur Holmwood, September 6
+Letter from Dr. Seward to Arthur Holmwood, September 6

 Dr. Seward's Diary, September 7

-Van Helsing says she needs a blood transfusion, immediately (this was VERY high tech at that time—and it was a pretty messy procedure.
-Nothing like donating blood at a blood drive nowadays, where you sit in a chair and hardly feel a thing, and then eat cookies.
+- Van Helsing says she needs a blood transfusion immediately.
+(This was very high-tech at that time—and it was a pretty messy procedure.
+Nothing like donating blood at a blood drive nowadays, where you sit in a chair and hardly feel a thing, then eat cookies.
 Back in 1897, it was a new procedure, and the needles they used were huge.)

-But he doesn't explain to Arthur and Seward.
+- But he doesn't explain it to Arthur and Seward.

-Reassured that Lucy's going to be OK, Arthur leaves to go back to his father, who is on his deathbed.
+- Reassured that Lucy's going to be okay, Arthur leaves to go back to his father, who is on his deathbed.

 Dr. Seward's Diary, September 8